 Five Totally Different Ways To Explore Norway On Iona

-The secret is out; Iona is going to Norway!
-The new addition to the P&O Cruises fleet is set to be the ultimate way to see the Norwegian Fjords like never before.
+We’re craving wide open spaces and clean air.
+Big adventures and views that stop us in our tracks and make us catch our breath.
+Iona will finally join the P&O Cruises fleet in 2021 and she’s set to be the ultimate way to see the Norwegian Fjords like never before.
 Cruises from Southampton will cram in breathtaking scenery, culture by the boatload and action-packed adventure galore.

 Norway and the fjords are one of the most dramatic destinations in the world and there’s a reason the region is rarely missed off the must-visit list of any avid traveller.
 Iona’s inaugural season will see her cruise to Norway throughout spring and summer 2020, making the most of a design intended to bring the outside in as she goes.
 Cruising roundtrip from Southampton means no luggage limits and shore excursions have been designed to cater for everyone from the avid adventurer to the culture vulture and lovers of lazier ways to explore the great outdoors.
 Best of all, once you’ve had your fun ashore, whether that involves white water rafting or snacking on smørbrød at a cosy side street café, you’ll spend the rest of the day and night kicking back on a ship that comes alive in those wild Norwegian landscapes.

 Iona is doing things differently in the Norwegian Fjords.
 Here are five ways to explore Norway on the new P&O Cruises ship.
 Which one is first on your list?